A program of the Center for Inquiry

-In 1862 Robert Ingersoll raised the 11th Illinois Cavalry Regiment and was awarded the rank of Colonel.
+In 1861 Robert Ingersoll raised the 11th Illinois Cavalry Regiment and was awarded the rank of Colonel.
+The regiment broke camp and entered active service on February 22.
 Ingersoll's regiment fought with distinction in the Battle of Shiloh.
 Soon after, Ingersoll was captured.
 As was sometimes done with officers early in the war, Ingersoll was paroled: allowed to go free on condition that he not fight again.

 Ingersoll built a reputation for oratory during and after the war.
 In 1867 he was appointed the first Attorney General of Illinois.
 It was the first - and last - public office Ingersoll would ever hold.
 Ingersoll's speechmaking played a vital role in his brother Ebon's successful congressional campaign.
 In 1868 he was considered for the state's Republican gubernatorial nomination, but passed over when he would not agree to make fewer speeches on controversial subjects, from women's rights to religion.

 Ingersoll was the best-known political speechmaker in 19th century America.
 In 1876 he gave a speech before the Republican National Convention in Cincinnati, nominating James G. Blaine for the presidency.
 The party nominated Rutherford B. Hayes instead, but Ingersoll's nominating speech - known ever after as the "Plumed Knight" speech - was considered for decades afterward the classic political speech of the age.
 Candidates sought Ingersoll's oratorical services eagerly.
 He campaigned for every Republican Presidential candidate but one, from Grant to McKinley.
 Yet because of his outspoken and controversial views, Ingersoll was never appointed to public office by any of the politicians whose election he helped to secure.